 TASH is committed to increasing the employment rate for people with intellectual and developmental disabilities and eliminating federally sanctioned sub-minimum wages. – TASH National Agenda, Employment

-Despite substantive research and many years of best practices, the general public has yet to embrace the concept that all people – regardless of perceived limitations – have competencies with employment potential and can be contributors in the workplace.
+Employment is an essential component of life in the community, and leads to greater independence and opportunity for people with disabilities.
+Yet despite substantive research and many years of best practices, the general public and the business community have yet to embrace the concept that all people – regardless of perceived limitations – have competencies with employment potential and can be contributors in the workplace.

 For the first time in many years, there is a strong effort to revisit Section 14(C) of the Fair Labor Standards Act, which permits sub-minimum wages to be paid to workers with disabilities.
 This is based on the perpetration of the productivity fallacy, a business model that presumes one’s worth is inextricably linked to a measurable output.
 This “separate but equal” approach limits the opportunity for workers with disabilities to ever expect to earn a livable wage and work in community workplaces.

-TASH Resolution on Integrated Employment
+TASH Resolutions: Integrated Employment

 Change is underway in the field of employment for people with disabilities.
 Many states have developed Employment First policies or resolutions.
 Federal agencies are working toward more alignment on an Employment First agenda, which means public funds should support integrated employment as a priority outcome.